Demiana: Feasts of St. Demiana and the 40 virgins

-The Coptic Orthodox Church commemorates the feasts of St. Demiana and the 40 virgins' martyrdom on January 21, Toba 13 (Coptic calendar), and the consecration of Saint Demiana's big church at her monastery on May 20, Bashans 12 (Coptic calendar).
+The Coptic Orthodox Church commemorates the feasts of Saint Demiana and the 40 virgins' martyrdom on January 21, Toba 13 (Coptic calendar), and the consecration of Saint Demiana's big church at her monastery on May 20, Bashans 12 (Coptic calendar).

 Primary sources

-The life of Saint Demiana and the 40 virgins is found in two Arabic sources: the Synaxarium and the Life Story of the Chaste Saint Demiana and History of the Monastery.
+The life of Demiana and the 40 virgins is found in two Arabic sources: the Synaxarium and the Life Story of the Chaste Saint Demiana and History of the Monastery.
 The life story was translated from Arabic into English by the nuns of Saint Demiana's Monastery in Egypt.
-The book Life Story of the Chaste Saint Demiana and History of the Monastery, is taken from 18th century manuscripts, originally written by Bishop John (Bishop of El-Borollos); these manuscripts were transcribed from older manuscripts dated in the 6th century during the apostolic service of Damian of Alexandria (563-598 A.D., 35th Patriarch of the See of St. Mark), and were originally transcribed from ancient manuscripts written by Christodoulos, the disciple of Saint Julius of Aqfahs (4th century).
+The book Life Story of the Chaste Saint Demiana and History of the Monastery, is taken from 18th century manuscripts, originally written by Bishop John (Bishop of El-Borollos); these manuscripts were transcribed from older manuscripts dated in the 6th century during the apostolic service of Damian of Alexandria (563-598 A.D., 35th Patriarch of the See of St. Mark), and were originally transcribed from ancient manuscripts written by Christodoulos, the disciple of Julius of Aqfahs (4th century).

-Saint Demiana is the founder of monasticism for Coptic Orthodox nuns and the highest ranking female martyr of the Coptic Orthodox Church due to her forbearance of great persecution, torture and suffering.
+Demiana is the founder of monasticism for Coptic Orthodox nuns and the highest ranking female martyr of the Coptic Orthodox Church due to her forbearance of great persecution, torture and suffering.